 - ADDITIONAL FEATURES

-This document provides an overview of the RIW Power BI Report focused on job role competency validity for employed, associated or swiped RIW cardholders.
+This document provides an overview of the Microsoft Power BI Report focused on job role competency validity for employed, associated or swiped RIW cardholders.
 This report is available to approved Employer Admin users.
+For more information, please refer to Connecting a new user to Microsoft Power BI reporting

 The report data is refreshed from the RIW System periodically during the day, and includes the following key features: